robertjmendez/robertjmendez/README.md

 ## <span>&#128075;&#127996;</span> Hi, I'm Robert!

-👨🏻‍💻 I'm a Full-Stack Software Engineer with hands-on experience in building web applications.
+👨🏻‍💻 I'm a Full-Stack Software Developer with hands-on experience in building web applications.
 Here's a bit about what I focus on:

 - **Building Quality Code:** Committed to delivering robust and high-quality code in my projects.
 - **Continuous Learning:** Always working to deepen my understanding of technologies and improve my skills.